 How you choose to spend your leisure time can make a big difference in your fitness level.
 These hobbies will keep you moving and get you excited about living a healthy lifestyle.

 Hiking and camping are not activities for the couch potato.
-Carrying supplies, setting up camp, and exploring trails requires at least a moderate level of fitness.
+Carrying supplies, setting up camp, and exploring trails require at least a moderate level of fitness.
 The more challenging the hikes and the higher the elevation, the better shape you will need to be in.
 The calories you burn and the muscles you strengthen while exploring the outdoors will improve your physical health, but the mental break that nature provides will bring you back to your daily activities with a renewed spirit and a positive attitude.

 You don’t have to leave recreational sports behind as you get older.
 Adult leagues for softball, soccer, volleyball, basketball, rowing, skating, and more can be found in most communities.
 Start by checking out your local office of Parks and Recreation.
 Spending a few hours a week playing a sport you enjoy allows you to get in exercise without a structured session at the gym.